MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 - Your checkpoints to assess progress and enable decisions to be made
 - Your contingency plan and points of rollback in case things go wrong

 In order to do achieve this we need to prepare and set certain wheels in motion before any migration starts.
-Let’s look at what that entails in more detail.
+Let's look at what that entails in more detail.

 ## Pre-migration preparation